-All Employees covered by this Agreement who have previously joined and are member of the Union on the date of the ratification of the Agreement by the Union, or who becommembers thereafter, shall maintain their membership in the Union for the duration of the Agreement as a condition of continued employment.
+All Employees covered by this Agreement who have previously joined and are members of the Union on the date of the ratification of the Agreement by the Union, or who become members thereafter, shall maintain their membership in the Union for the duration of the Agreement as a condition of continued employment.

-All Employees who become employed by the University and covered by this Agreemen on or after July 1, 1985, and who fail voluntarily to acquire and maintain membership in the Union, shall be required as a condition of continued employment to pay to the Union each month, beginning not later than thirty-one (31) days after commencement of their employment or after the ratification of this Agreement, whichever is later, a service charge as a contribution toward the cost of administration of this Agreement and the representation of such Employees.
-The amount of such service charges shall be equivalent to the amounts uniformly required to be paid as dues and initiation fee by those Employees who choose to become members of the Union
+All Employees who fail voluntarily to acquire and maintain membership in the Union, shall be required as a condition of continued employment to pay to the Union each month, beginning not later than thirty-one (31) days after commencement of their employment, or after the ratification of this Agreement, whichever is later, a service charge as a contribution toward the cost of administration of this Agreement and the representation of such Employees.
+The amount of such service charges shall be equivalent to the amounts uniformly required to be paid as dues and initiation fee by those Employees who choose to become members of the Union.

-For purposes of this Article, an Employee shall be considered a member of the Union i he/she tenders his/her initiation fee and periodic dues uniformly required as a condition o membership.
+For purposes of this Article, an Employee shall be considered a member of the Union if he/she tenders his/her initiation fee and periodic dues uniformly required as a condition of membership.
 An Employee who has failed to maintain membership or to tender service charges as required by this Article shall, within thirty (30) calendar days following receipt of a written demand from the Union requesting his/her discharge, be discharged if, during such period, the required dues and initiation fee have not been tendered.